Extruded PEEK and Polycarbonate

 No matter the function of your injection molded products, whether it be rigorous outdoor use, applications in the consumer environment, or parts on vehicles that leave the earth's atmosphere, our quality has been tested in every possible environment and we proudly stand upon the back of 70 years of exceptional service.

-We provide insert moulding services for clients in nearly every industry, including:
+We provide plastic insert molding services for clients in nearly every industry, including:

-Contact Us for Insert Injection Molding & More
+Contact Us for Plastic Insert Molding & More

-We have the injection molding experience and expertise to deliver the complex parts your project requires.
-Request a quote today or contact Stack Plastics for full-service insert injection molding for your unique application.
+We have the insert molding experience and expertise to deliver the complex parts your project requires.
+Request a quote today or contact Stack Plastics for full-service injection molding for your unique application.